 I have been writing in opposition to traffic cameras for a few years now (you can find all of my articles and posts on traffic cameras here).
 They are consistently controversial and violative of basic rights as described in the article below.

-Originally published on April 27, 2018 by KGLO and can be found here.
+This article was published in Steemit and can be found here.